catbaron0/efb-voice_recog-middleware/README.rst

 - Azure Cognitive Service
     - Azure Cognitive Service offers 5 audio hours per month for free.
     - You need to get ``Key1`` and ``Endpoint`` from https://portal.azure.com/
+- IFlyTek
+    - IFlyTek offers 500 queries per day fro free to new users.
+Additional free bundles are available from 50,000 queries/90 days to 100,000 queries/year.
+    - You need to get ``APPID``, ``APISecret`` and ``APIKey`` from https://console.xfyun.cn/services/iat
+- Tencent
+    - Tencent offers 15,000 queries for free per month.
+    - Chinese ID verification is required to use free service.
+    - You need to get ``SecretID`` and ``SecretKey`` from https://console.cloud.tencent.com/cam/capi
 -  You need to use **VoiceRecogMiddleware** on top of `EFB <https://ehforwarderbot.readthedocs.io>`__.
 Please check the document and install EFB first.